bojand/fsto-2018-grpc/slides.md

 ???

-- Then our applications and our servers got more complex.
+- Then our applications and our servers got more complex and dynamic.
 - How we worked with data and how we consumed it has changed.
-- Browsers are not the only clients of today.
-We have different mobile and embedded devices and platforms consuming our data.
+- Today browsers are not the only clients we have to deal with.
+We have different mobile and embedded devices and platforms using our applications.

 ---